 1858-1873, CONSERVATORY WATER IS BORN

-In 1853, New York City acquired 700 acres of wasteland in central Manhattan so overrun with bluffs, swamps, and rocky outcroppings, it was obviously impractical for private development.
+In 1853, New York City acquired 700 acres of wasteland in central Manhattan so overrun with bluffs, swamps, and rocky outcroppings, private development was obviously impractical and totally out of the question.

 Five years later in 1858, Frederick Law Olmsted and Calvert Vaux won a design competition with a grand proposal entitled the Greensward Plan which would transform that worthless wilderness into a place called Central Park.
-The plan included, among other things, a large glass house for tropical plants.
-(Evidently the plans also included the removal of a few hills that surround the property...??)
+The plan included, among other things, a large glass Conservatory for tropical plants.
+(Check out the photo below.
+Evidently the plans also included the removal of a few hills that surround the property...???)

 BY 1875, MODEL YACHTING HAD BEGUN ON CONSERVATORY WATER